Impairment assessment

 Impairment Assessor Accreditation Scheme Review

-In 2023 The Minister for Industrial Relations and the Public Sector approved ReturnToWorkSA to undertake a comprehensive review of the Impairment Assessor Accreditation Scheme (IAAS) with the aim of establishing a clearer and more accountable IAAS that enhances the whole person impairment process for both the Permanent Impairment Assessor and injured worker.
+March 20 2025: In 2023, the Minister for Industrial Relations and Public Sector approved ReturnToWorkSA to undertake a comprehensive review of the Impairment Assessor Accreditation Scheme (IAAS) with the aim of establishing a clearer and more accountable IAAS that enhances the whole person impairment (WPI) process for both the Permanent Impairment Assessor and injured worker.

-- advocacy for a continuing accreditation model for assessors, coupled with ongoing training and upskilling requirements to maintain accreditation;
+- A continuing accreditation model – Ensuring assessors meet ongoing training and upskilling requirements to maintain their accreditation.

 Accredited assessors list